About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 This section will help you know what to expect after your surgery.
 You’ll learn how to safely recover from your surgery both in the hospital and at home.

-When you wake up after your surgery, you’ll be in a recovery room.
-A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
-You may be getting oxygen through a thin tube that rests below your nose or a mask that covers your nose and mouth.
+You’ll be in the PACU or your recovery room when you wake up after your surgery.
+A nurse will be keeping track of your temperature, pulse, blood pressure, and oxygen levels.
+You may get oxygen through a tube resting below your nose or a mask over your nose and mouth.
 You may also have compression boots on one or both of your lower legs.

 You might have tiny green marks on your affected limb.
 These are from the dye used during your surgery.
 They’ll go away in about 1 week.